Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Introduction

-Besides massive data collection, the global connectivity of assets has the potential of creating the largest networked ecosystem where unparalleled interaction could take place.
-The satellite IoT phenomena interestingly occurs in times where federated machine learning is starting to unblock the classical centralized training approaches~\cite{yang2019federated}.
-Instead of fusing large amounts of data together (which suffers from privacy, security, industry confidentiality or bureaucratic problems), the discipline is switching to a new training paradigm in which data owners collaboratively train a model without exposing sensible data, while keeping quasi-optimal fitting performance.
-In this context, satellite IoT could contribute with the potential of collecting and safely sharing world-wide data to enable future intelligent applications such as driver-less cars, automated medical care, finance, insurance, among other sectors.
+A massive data collection will thus be possible leveraging globally connected assets with the potential of creating the largest networked ecosystem where unparalleled interaction could take place.
+The satellite IoT phenomena interestingly occurs in times where federated machine learning is starting to unblock secure, privacy-preserving and collaborative training approaches~\cite{yang2019federated}.
+In this context, satellite IoT could contribute with the potential of collecting and sharing world-wide data to enable future intelligent applications such as driver-less cars, automated medical care, finance, and insurance.

-These opportunities come at the expense of successfully dealing with non-trivial technical challenges.
-To properly identify them, the following section depicts the proposed satellite IoT network architecture.
+These opportunities come at the expense of overcoming non-trivial technical challenges due to the long space-terrestrial channel, the orbital dynamics of satellites, and the highly constrained IoT devices on the ground.
+Existing IoT \textit{medium access control} schemes need to be revised and/or extended to scale up to thousands of IoT devices having to simultaneously communicate with the gateway in under 10 minutes (the pass duration of a LEO satellite).
+Crucial IoT \textit{core network functionalities} such as mobility and management need to be identified and virtualized and flexibly placed in space and/or ground elements as mandated by the time-evolving and disruptive nature of satellite IoT network topology.